SHORT AND SNAPPY BIO (OK, SO NOT SO SNAPPY…OR SHORT)

 A finalist for the National Magazine Awards (Poetry), he is a three-time recipient of Hamilton Poetry Book of the Year, has also received the Hamilton Arts Award for Literature and has co-won the bpNichol Chapbook Award and the K.M.
 Hunter Arts Award.
-He is one of the judges for this year’s CBC Poetry Prize.
+He was one of the judges for the 2017 CBC Poetry Prize.

 Though born in Northern Ireland to South African parents of Ashenazi descent, Barwin lives in Hamilton, Ontario.
 He is married with three adult children and lives in Hamilton, Ontario and has never been Governor of Louisiana. garybarwin.com